 The last three Medicis were Ferdinando II, Cosimo III and Gian Gastone.

-Ferdinando IIFerdinando ruled the country from 1621 to 1670.
+Ferdinando ruled the country from 1621 to 1670.
 His father died when Ferdinando was only 11 and, as he was too young to be the new grand duke, his mother and his aunt acted as regents, besides arranging the Ferdinando’s marriage with Vittoria della Rovere who, at that time, was just 2 years old (!).

 When Ferdinando became the actual ruler he was immediately loved by his subjects mainly because of his friendliness and his amiable character, two qualities, which did not turn out to be very useful for his leadership.